-In Figure 1 we show boxplots of the Convergence variable by year; the horizontal line is set at the overall median.
+In Figure 1 we show boxplots of the Convergence variable by year and by industry.
 It can be seen that the level of convergence varies widely across firms, with many outliers present.
-A slight positive trend towards higher convergence in attention may be observed, though this is clearly dominated by intra-year variability.
-Explaining this variability in convergence in terms of its theorized antecedents is the aim of the next two sections.
+For banks, a slight positive trend towards higher convergence in attention may be observed, though this is clearly dominated by intra-year variability.
+For insurers, there is no clear trend.
+Explaining the variability in convergence in terms of its theorized antecedents is the aim of the next two sections.
+In particular, it will be seen in Section 5.2.1 that a positive time trend is present once other factors are controlled for.